thriveweb/greatstart/content/pages/qk-portal.md

         against the Early Years Learning Framework Outcomes.
       icon: /images/uploads/clipboard.svg
     - description: >-
-        ##### Kindergarten Transition Statements
+        ##### Daily Wellbeing Information

-        Your child’s kindergarten transition statement is prepared using QK Journeys allowing you to contribute to the statement and also view information prepared to assist your child transition to school smoothly.
+        Your child’s daily wellbeing informaiton is recorded and published on the App for you to view.
+Information is recorded when your child nappy is changed, sleeping and has a meal.
+This information help you plan you home routine.
       icon: /images/uploads/scroll.svg
   title: 'OWNA has the following features:'
 meta: